Piali Pasha

-Piali Pasha (Piyale Paşa; Piali pasa) (c.
-1515–1578) was an Ottoman Grand Admiral (Kapudan Pasha) between 1553 and 1567, and a Vizier (minister) after 1568.
-He is also known as Piale Pasha in English.
+Piali Pasha (Piyale Paşa; Piali pasa; c.
+1515 – 21 January 1578), also known as Piale Pasha or Piyale Pasha, was an Ottoman Grand Admiral (Kapudan Pasha) between 1553 and 1567, and a Vizier (minister) after 1568.

 Early life

 His exact place of birth is unknown, though he was probably born in Hungary.
 He was of Hungarian or Croatian (Note: According to Conflict and Conquest in the Islamic World: A Historical Encyclopedia, Piyale Pasha was of Croat origin, but born in Hungary.
 According to an entry in the TDV Islam Encyclopedia, he was the son of a Croatian shoemaker from Torna, Hungary.
 According to the majority of Western scholars, he was of Hungarian roots, the son of a Hungarian shoemaker from Torna.) origin.
-It is said that Piali was the son of a shoemaker from Tolna, a Hungarian shoemaker according to Hidden, who speaks of the son of a "Hungarian shoemaker" as early as 1912, or of a Croatian according to a 2007 entry in the TDV Islam Encyclopedia.
+It is said that Piali was the son of a shoemaker from Tolna, a Hungarian shoemaker according to Hidden, who speaks of the son of a "Hungarian shoemaker" as early as 1912, or of a Croatian, according to a 2007 entry in the TDV Islam Encyclopedia.
 He would become a soldier and be captured by the Ottomans in the Hungarian battlefields (in the 1526 Battle of Mohács).

 Piyale Pasha received his formal education at the Enderun School (Imperial Academy) in Constantinople (modern-day Istanbul), Ottoman Empire.
-He graduated from the Enderun with the title of Kapıcıbaşı and was appointed Sanjak Bey (Province Governor) of Gallipoli.
+He graduated from the Enderun with the title of Kapıcıbaşı and was appointed Sanjak Bey (Provincial Governor) of Gallipoli.

 Admiral of the Ottoman Fleet

 He was promoted to Bahriye Beylerbeyi (i.e. First Lord of Admiralty) and became Admiral-in-Chief of the Ottoman Fleet at the age of 39.

 In 1554 he captured the islands of Elba and Corsica with a large fleet which included famous Ottoman admirals like Turgut Reis and Salih Reis.
-The following year Sultan Suleiman the Magnificent assigned him with the task of helping France against the Spaniards upon request by Catherine de' Medici, mother of King Francis II, and Piyale Pasha set sail on 26 June 1555.
+The following year Sultan Suleiman the Magnificent assigned him the task of helping France against the Spaniards upon request by Catherine de' Medici, mother of King Francis II, and Piyale Pasha set sail on 26 June 1555.
 The Ottoman fleet met the French fleet at Piombino and successfully repulsed a Spanish attack on France while conquering several Spanish fortresses on the Mediterranean Sea.